 The State of Florida's Department of Children and Families, in collaboration with CBCs around the state, has developed a quality assurance review system.
-The key components of Quality Assurance are the Rapid Safety Feedback Reviews (RSF) tool, and Florida's Continuous Quality Improvement (CQI) version of the Federal Child and Family Services (CFSR) process.
-The RSF tool focuses on a review of the file for children age 4 and under, while the CFSR tool focuses on a brief review of the file, case-specific interviews and stakeholder interviews.
-During Fiscal Year 2017-2018, BFP will complete 88 case file reviews using the 2 tools discussed previously.
+The key components of Quality Assurance are the Rapid Safety Feedback Review (RSF) tool and Florida's Continuous Quality Improvement (CQI) version of the Federal Child and Family Services (CFSR) process.
+During Fiscal Year 2018-2019, BFP will complete 88 case file reviews using the 2 tools discussed previously.